uadmin/uadmin-docs/_build/html/_sources/api/email_functions.rst.txt

 ----------------------
 `Back To Top`_

-EmailSMTPServer assigns the name of the SMTP Server in an email.

-Type:

 .. code-block:: go

-    string
+    var EmailSMTPServer string

+EmailSMTPServer sets the name of the SMTP Server in an email.

 To assign a value within an application, visit `Email SMTP Server`_ page for an example.